alexeysas/drl-navigation/Report.md

 ### Training

 Network was trained on the 1500 iterations.
-And result can be seen below.
+And result can be seen on the diagram below.

 ![network architecture][image8]

-As you can see enviroment was soleved around 600 episode.
-And maximum average score over 100 episeods is 17.01.
-Which is prety good result.
+As you can see environment was solved around 600 episodes.
+And maximum average score over 100 episodes is 17.01.
+Which is pretty good result.

 ### Variations

-Additinaly couple additional improvements was tried for this environment desacribed
+Additionally, couple of improvements for the algorithm was tried for the environment described:

-1. The Double DQN: the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+1. The Double DQN: the DeepMind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

 2. Dueling DQN with following architecture below:

 ![ Dueling DQN][image3]

 3. Combination of Dueling and  Double DQN

 ### Next Step